aws/aws-sdk-ruby/README.md

 * Ask a question on StackOverflow and [tag it](http://stackoverflow.com/questions/tagged/aws-sdk-ruby) with `aws-sdk-ruby`
 * Come join the AWS SDK for Ruby [Gitter Channel](https://gitter.im/aws/aws-sdk-ruby)
 * Open a support ticket with [AWS Support](https://console.aws.amazon.com/support/home), if it turns out that you may have found a bug, please open an issue
+* If in doubt as to whether your issue is a question about how to use AWS or a potential SDK issue, feel free to open a GitHub issue on this repo.

 ##Opening Issues